 The Gardner Student Center, located in the center of campus, serves the students, faculty, and staff, and is one of the University's major assets in meeting the University-wide goal of public service.
-This busy facility houses four food service facilities, meeting rooms, lounges, Gardner Theatre, student organization offices, recreation facilities, the Communication Center, a bank, Ticketmaster/Film Center, and a bookstore.
+This busy facility houses four food service facilities, meeting rooms, lounges, Gardner Theatre, student organization offices, recreation facilities, the Communication Center, a bank, Ticketmaster/Film Center, and a bookstore

 - Food Areas in the Gardner Student Center offer a variety of food items.
-On the first level, the Chuckery features the services of a fast-food operation, a pizza & Mexican shop, and an ice cream and yogurt shop.
-For more of a cafeteria-style offering, the Hilltop, on the second level, provides full meals, a salad bar, soup, and daily specials. - Gardner Theatre operates Tuesday through Sunday with two showings of first-run movies each day. - The Game Room, located on the lower level of the Gardner Student Center, is open seven days a week for the convenience of the University family to enhance free time activity.
+On the first level, the Chuckery features the services of a fast-food operation, a pizza and Mexican shop, and an ice cream and yogurt shop.
+For more of a cafeteriastyle offering, the Hilltop, on the second level, provides deli-style selections at Sara Lee's, as well as full catering for banquets and meals. - Gardner Theatre, located on the upper level, screens first- and second-run movies twice per night Tuesday through Sunday and is open to the public. - The Game Room, located on the lower level of the Gardner Student Center, is open seven days a week for the convenience of the University family to enhance free time activity.
 The Game Room offers eight bowling lanes, 16 billiard tables, foosball, and a variety of video games.
-For the competitive individual, tournaments in many of these recreational activities are programmed each semester by the Game Room staff. - The Communication Center, located in the lobby of Gardner Student Center offers the following services: informational and referral services; copying, including color; oversized and reduced copies; binding of materials; mailing facilities for campus and U.S. mail; literature distribution; and class support files. - The Ticketmaster/Film Center, located in the lobby of Gardner Student Center (216) 972-6684, sells tickets to most events in northern Ohio, including Blossom Music Center, the Coliseum, The IX Center, Playhouse Square, Public Hall, and the Stadium.
-Over-the-counter sales include tickets to campus functions, including sporting events, and to local shows.
+For the competitive individual, tournaments in many of these recreational activities are programmed each semester by the Game Room staff.

+- The Communication Center, located in the lobby of Gardner Student Center offers the following services: informational and referral services; copying, including color; oversized and reduced copies; binding of materials; mailing facilities for campus and U.S. mail; literature distribution; and class support files. - The Ticketmaster/Film Center, located in the lobby of Gardner Student Center (330) 972-6684, sells tickets to most events in northern Ohio, including Jacob's Field, Gund Arena, Blossom Music Center, The IX Center, Playhouse Square, and Public Hall.
+Overthe-counter sales include tickets to campus functions, including sporting events, and to local shows.
 Film and film processing services are also available. - The Bookstore at The University of Akron is operated as a service of Barnes & Noble Bookstores, Inc. of New York City.
-Barnes & Noble operates 226 other college stores.
+Barnes & Noble operates 300 other college stores.
 The primary purpose of the Bookstore is to make available books and supplies required for course work.
 In addition, the store also carries a wide range of classroom supplies, paperbacks, engineering and art supplies, greeting cards, University memorabilia, clothing and other sundry items.